CyVerse-learning-materials/foss/docs/06_reproducibility_i.md

 !!!
 Success "Tutorial Goals"

-    - Create a small workflow using NextFlow
+    - Run a small workflow using NextFlow
     - Understand best practices for reproducing a workflow
     - Apply FOSS procedures in order to enable easiness of reproducibility